 Automatic Stay - The filing of a bankruptcy petition-under either Chapter 7 or Chapter 13- usually automatically "stays" (holds off) most or all collection actions against you and your property.
 Creditors normally receive notice of the filing of the bankruptcy petition from the Clerk of Bankruptcy Court.
-As long as the stay is in effect (and creditors have notice of the bankruptcy filing), creditors generally cannot initiate or continue any lawsuits, garnish wages, make telephone calls demanding payments, or refer debts to collection activities, foreclosures, and repossessions of property are suspended.
+As long as the stay is in effect (and creditors have notice of the bankruptcy filing), creditors generally cannot initiate or continue any lawsuits, garnish wages, make telephone calls demanding payments, or refer debts to collection agencies.
+The automatic stay also provides a period of time during which all court judgments, collection activities, foreclosures, and repossessions of property are suspended.
 The "automatic stay" remains in effect until the Bankruptcy Court grants the debtor's bankruptcy discharge or dismisses the bankruptcy petition.
 However, child support and spousal support (alimony) obligations and payments are not covered by the automatic stay.